About our Health Officer

 TTY users can contact us through Florida Relay by dialing 711 or one of the other Relay Toll Free numbers.

-Miranda Hawker, MPH, Health Officer
+Miranda Swanson, MPH, Health Officer

-In May 2007, Miranda Hawker was appointed Administrator of Florida Department of Health in Indian River County by the Deputy Secretary for the Department of Health with the concurrence of Indian River County Board of County Commissioners.
+In May 2007, Miranda Swanson was appointed Administrator of Florida Department of Health in Indian River County by the Deputy Secretary for the Department of Health with the concurrence of Indian River County Board of County Commissioners.
 As Health Officer for Indian River County, with a population of over 157,413, she monitors the community’s health indicator outcomes, and advocates to improve, protect, and maintain the health and safety of all citizens and visitors of Indian River County.
 Miranda leads the health department and works in collaboration with public/private partnership of county, state, and other community-based organizations to achieve public health improvements.
 Responsibilities include providing the oversight and direction in planning, organizing, staffing, coordinating, reviewing, and budgeting public health programs within the health department.
 With a staff of 82 employees, the health department’s current operating budget is $5.4 million.

 In her role as Health Officer, Miranda currently serves as the following: